 Some Context on Pokémon in the Late 1998 and 1999

 The Pokémon series recently celebrated its 25th anniversary – dating to the release of the original Pokémon Red and Green in Japan.
-This September will mark 23 years since Pokémon Red and Blue made their way to the United States.
+(Updated section) On September 28, 2023, I celebrated the 25th anniversary of the American release of the games in my own way.

 Over the last quarter-century, Pokémon became one of the most successful video game franchises.
 Given the length of the series, many now-longtime fans had their introduction at different points.
 Some started with Pokémon Gold and Silver, others with Ruby and Sapphire, and the youngest players may have caught their very first Pokémon with the recent Pokémon Sword and Shield on Nintendo Switch.

 Having already dated myself in a 20-year retrospective on the second entries in the series – Pokémon Gold and Silver – my introduction to the Pokémon series was with the very first entries to make it to North America, Red and Blue in late 1998.
-(I suppose I also dated myself in my story about a long-lost round of Mario Party.)
+(I suppose I also dated myself in my story about a long-lost round of Mario Party, which happened to be the cover game for the April 1999 issue of Expert Gamer that we are discussing.)

 The Uniqueness of the Era

 There are certain things that would be very difficult for people who started playing Pokémon after 1999 to understand.
-For a variety of reasons that I will explore in more detail in a later article, Pokémon Red and Blue became the subject of many outlandish rumors and legends among young players.
-Most children were not attached to the internet in those days.
+For a variety of reasons that I will explore in more detail in a later article, Pokémon Red and Blue became the subject of many outlandish rumors and legends among young players (see my 2022 recollections).
+Most children were not attached to the internet in those days, at least in the way that so many kids are glued to their phones these days.

 Being attached to the internet did not help, for the late-90s internet was often message boards and incomplete information about Pokémon Gold and Silver, which had been released in Japan but would not make it to the United States until late-2000.
 These internet sources, such as they were, were the source of the fabulous stories.
 The games’ myriad glitches were the source of others.